boyang9602/TL_project/README.md

 This is a project for doing adversarial attack against Baidu Apollo's TL detection, selection and recognition pipeline.
 For data, please check https://zenodo.org/doi/10.5281/zenodo.8390340.

+Check https://github.com/boyang9602/TLR-replicate/ if you only need to use Apollo TLR in Python & Pytorch.

 ## File lists

 1. code/models/: the replicated models as well as the weights